euan-smith/property-descriptor/README.md

   - Reduced the code size a little
   - Added a restriction on node version to package.json
 - 1.2.0
-  - Added a babel build process to remove ES6 requirement
+  - Removed much of ES6 dependency

 #License